bbilger/jrestless/README.md

 - _Gateway Functions_ are AWS Lambda functions that get invoked by AWS API Gateway.
 [Read More...](aws/gateway/jrestless-aws-gateway-handler)
 - _Service Functions_ are AWS Lambda functions that can either be invoked by other AWS Lambda functions or can be invoked directly through the AWS SDK.
 The point is that you don't use AWS API Gateway.
 You can abstract the fact that you invoke an AWS Lambda function away by using a special feign client ([jrestless-aws-service-feign-client](aws/service/jrestless-aws-service-feign-client)).
 [Read More...](aws/service/jrestless-aws-service-handler)
-- _SNS functions_ are planned for the next release.
+- _SNS functions_ are AWS Lambda function that get invoked by SNS.
+This allow asynchronous calls to other Lambda functions.
+So when one Lambda function publishes a message to one SNS topic, SNS can then invoke all (1-N) subscribed Lambda functions.
+[Read More...](aws/sns/jrestless-aws-sns-handler)

 Note: the framework is split up into multiple modules, so you choose which functionality you actually want to use.
 See [Modules](#modules)